Xander93/draganddrop-unity3d/README.md

 HOW TO USE:

 Create a new Unity3d Project and drag all of the files into the project you just created.
+If the files are accepted you can open the folder Scenes/Main for an example.

+Cheers,

+Xander